rebelsky/csc207c/_labs/exceptions.md

 ```

 b.
-Extend `smallerQuadraticRoot` so that it throws an exception if the root is not real (i.e., if it has an imaginary component).
+Extend `smallerRoot` so that it throws an exception if the root is not real (i.e., if it has an imaginary component).
 Note that the root is not real if the expression that you're taking a square root of is negative.

 c.
 What now happens if you enter the "erroneous" input described above?